Dip in consumer morale dents recovery hopes

 The index gauging people's expectations for their personal finances over the next year fell to -10 from -6 and the index which measures consumers' appetite to spend on big-ticket items fell to -31 from -27.

-GfK said the data were a "worrying sign" for hard-pressed retailers, noting that Chancellor George Osborne's March 21 budget was unlikely to lift consumer spending.
+GfK said the data were a "worrying sign" for hard-pressed retailers, noting that finance minister George Osborne's March 21 budget was unlikely to lift consumer spending.

 Osborne raised the income tax threshold for low earners, but also raised taxes on tobacco, alcohol and air fares.
 Duty on petrol, already at a record high, is due to rise in August, putting further pressure on squeezed household budgets.